Minhokg/Heteroscedasticity_CNN/README.md

 # Heteroscedasticity for CNN
-## Hi, My name is Minho.
-This is a my project for predicting heteroscedasticity data by using Convolutional Neural Network.
+## This is a my project for predicting heteroscedasticity data by using Convolutional Neural Network.

 Traditionally, to do a prediction like linear regression, we have to make some assumptions about an error term.
 1. Independent and identically distributed (IID)